Our Efforts

 With their leadership skills, technical training, rigor, and mission-focused approach, military veterans are ideal candidates for many positions in our industry.
 We’re proud to provide professional development and career opportunities for this important community.

 Our “Military to Project” program actively recruits veterans and transitioning service members.
 On the U.S. Gulf Coast, Bechtel is partnering with Workforce Solutions to provide apprenticeships for U.S. veterans.
-These apprenticeships help veterans develop useful job skills and opportunities by working with them from the time of hiring through training, integration onto a project, and completion of tradecraft mastery.
+These apprenticeships help veterans develop useful job skills and opportunities by working with them throughout their hiring process, training, integration onto a project, and completion of tradecraft mastery.

 Bechtel employees around the world are deeply motivated to give back to their communities.